iscicra25/iscicra25.github.io/docs/_posts/2020-01-06-organizers.md

 <div style="clear: both" ></div>

 ## Contact
-Should you have any questions, please do not hesitate to contact the organizers Vikas Dhiman (vikas.dhiman@maine.edu) or Shumon Koga (skoga@ucsd.edu).
-Please include ``ICRA 2021 Workshop`` in the subject of the email.
+Should you have any questions, please do not hesitate to contact the organizers Vikas Dhiman (vikas.dhiman@maine.edu) or Shumon Koga (shumon.sdr@gmail.com).
+Please include ``ICRA 2024 Workshop`` in the subject of the email.